Australian National Forum on Climate Change Education and Awareness

 objectives for a joint national climate change education/awareness initiative.
 ‘It’s exciting to be part of a national discussion,’ commented Mick Robertson from the Royal Botanic Gardens Cranbourne.
 ‘The whole approach to climate change has to be global’.

 ‘Developing the key climate change messages crystallised thinking for me,’ reflected Mark Fountain from the Royal Tasmanian Botanical Gardens.
 ‘Thinking strategically, we can take those messages back and make sure we’re pushing them.
 We’ve just finished an interpretation plan, now we can make sure we’re plugged into the messages.
 That’s the most valuable thing.
 It’s been very interesting to listen to educators talk about education.
 It’s certainly been a very valuable day’.
-Want to look at naked girls online?
-Come in sex cams 2018 and see how beautiful girls undress in the chat.
-More than 1000 girls online are waiting for communication with you!

 A number of gardens have already begun implementing the climate change key messages within their programmes and communication materials.
 A working group has been formed to develop a national pilot programme for Australian botanic gardens on climate change and biodiversity education and awareness.
 ‘This is a great opportunity to collaborate’ said Sabrina Sonntag from the Australian National Botanic Gardens.
 ‘Together we can achieve some really powerful outcomes.’